OpenZeppelin/openzeppelin-monitor/src/utils/metrics/README.md

 - We use `prometheus` to collect metrics from the application.
 The list of metrics are exposed on the `/metrics` endpoint.

-- For details on specific metrics you can call them on the `/metrics/{metric_name}` endpoint.

 - To view prometheus metrics in a UI, you can use `http://localhost:9090` on your browser.

 - To view grafana dashboard, you can use `http://localhost:3000` on your browser.